-REQUIEM FOR COUNTY GAUL-

 Hey County Gaul you must be deaf and dumb and blind

-to think that god will stand aside for you and your kind
+think that god will stand aside for you and your kind

 you should let the pacific be